List of disk drive form factors: Modern usage

 As of 2025, 2.5-inch and 3.5-inch hard disks are the most popular sizes.
-With 3.5 drives making slightly more than half of today’s shipments, it’s estimated that by 2030 70% of all HDD shipments will be 3.5 drives due to their declining presence in portable devices.
+With 3.5-inch drives making slightly more than half of today’s shipments, it is estimated that by 2030 70% of all HDD shipments will be 3.5-inch drives, due to the declining presence of 2.5-inch in portable devices due to the adoption of SSDs.

 By 2009, all manufacturers had discontinued the development of new products for the 1.8-inch, 1.3-inch, 1-inch and 0.85-inch form factors due to falling prices of flash memory, which has no moving parts.
-The 5.25 form factor died out in the late 90s as 3.5 drives became the dominant form factor due to increasing areal density.
-2.5 drives are currently declining in terms of total shipments due to thinner laptops not usually having an HDD bay at all and 3.5 drives especially nearline data centre ones are increasing in shipments and percentage sold driven by the rise of AI and cloud storage as well as their place in desktop computers today.
+The 5.25-inch form factor died out in the late 1990s as 3.5-inch drives became the dominant form factor due to increasing areal density.
+2.5-inch drives are currently declining in terms of total shipments due to thinner laptops not usually having an HDD bay at all and 3.5-inch drives especially nearline data center ones are increasing in shipments and percentage sold driven by the rise of AI and cloud storage, as well as their place in desktop computers today.

-While these sizes are customarily described by an approximately correct figure in inches, actual sizes have long been specified in millimeters.
+While these form factors are customarily described by an approximately correct figure in inches, actual sizes have long been specified in millimeters.
 The older 3.5-inch form factor uses UNC threads, while 2.5-inch drives use metric M3 threads.